guidocella/eloquent-populator/README.md

 ## Model factory integration

-Call `Populator::guessFormatters($this->model)` in your factories' `definition` methods to get an array with the guessed formatters.
+Call `Populator::guessFormatters($this->modelName())` in your factories' `definition` methods to get an array with the guessed formatters.
 You may merge these with custom attributes whose guessed formatter isn't accurate.

 ```php
 use GuidoCella\EloquentPopulator\Populator;